CodeYourFuture/syllabus-archive/react/week-3/learning-objectives.md

 ### Data fetching (advanced)

+- Can explain what the effect of unmounting a component
 - Cleaning up effects
   - Recognise when an effect could cause a memory leak
   - Be able to prevent an effect causing a memory leak using the unsubscribe function of `useEffect()`